yang1692/Civs/README.md

 # Civs
 Project that shows to civs
 Here are two of my projects.
-The KdTree folder is the project that mainly about the data structure.
+The KdTree folder is a project that mainly about the data structure.
-The
+The picture process is a project that mainly about the algorithm.